rotundasoftware/cartero/README.md

 * Each subdirectory in the output directory corresponds to a particular package or parcel, and is named using that package or parcel's unique id.
 * Each package or parcel directory contains all the assets specific to that package and has the same directory structure of the original package.
 * Parcel directories also contain an `assets.json` file, which enumerates the assets used by the parcel.
-* The `package_map.json` file contains a hash that maps package paths (absolute, shashumed for security) to package ids.
+* The `package_map.json` file contains a hash that maps absolute package paths (shashumed for security) to package ids.
-* The `view_map.json` file contains a hash that maps view paths (relative to view directory, shashumed for security) to parcel ids.
+* The `view_map.json` file contains a hash that maps view paths (relative to the view directory, shashumed for security) to parcel ids.

 ## FAQ